vinaygopinath/androidtutorial/app/views/concept_lessons/_android_views.html.md

         android:layout_width="match_parent"
         android:layout_height="wrap_content"

-Since all UI elements are inherited from view, all have an onClick property.
+Since all UI elements are inherited from android views, all have an onClick property.
 We will explore onClick for some of the UI elements.

 Here are some common attributes or terminology which will be good to understand before watching UI elements in action